snap-research/CineOrchestra/README.md

 The pipeline runs on a single GPU (or CPU) by default.
 For multi-GPU, launch the per-stage scripts in `eval/` with `torchrun --nproc_per_node=N` (work is split across ranks via a filesystem barrier; no NCCL required).
 SAM 2 mask *propagation* is slow and is skipped by default (`--skip_mask_tracking`) — enable it only if you need the masked-region metric variants.
-The subject-identity metric that relies on masked reference images is not part of this release.

 ## License